Cybrwire/calculator/README.md

-# JavaScript Calculator
+# JavaScript Calculator (state)

+## What is this?
-## An implementation of a calculator using a finite state machine (state-driven logic) to manage input handling
+A calculator using a finite state machine (state-driven logic) to manage input handling

+## Reflections
+I thought the state idea would be interesting but I think it is too complex for a simple calculator.